rosenpass/rosenpass-website/content/en/docs/rosenpass-tool/guides/ubuntu.md

 sudo install bin/rp /usr/local/bin
 ```
 <span class="spacer"></span>
 The second binary, `rp`, is the Rosenpass helper.
 You can skip this step if you do not want to use it.
+The [setup guide](#set-up-a-rosenpass-enhanced-wireguard-vpn) uses `rp`, though, so we recommend installing it.

 4. **Delete**: You can delete the downloaded archive and the extracted `bin` directory, if you like: